-(1) Loans refer to amounts owing on the US\$6.5M Medium Term Loan and amounts drawn on the US\$7.5M Revolving Line of Credit, including the related interest.
-(2) Purchase obligations relate to the purchase of a drill rig that the Company expects to be shipped in the second quarter of 2021.

-(3) The lease liabilities relate to the lease payments for the two real estate properties, as fully disclosed under "Transactions with Related Parties".
+(1) Loans refer to amounts owing on the US\$6.0M Medium Term Loan and amounts owing on the US\$10.0M Revolving Line of Credit, including the related interest.
+(2) The lease liabilities relate to the lease payments for the two real estate properties, as fully disclosed under "Transactions with Related Parties".
 In addition, the lease liabilities includes amounts for other operating sites.

-Contractual obligations will be funded in the short-term by cash as at December 31, 2020 of US\$6.6M, cash flow generated from operations, and the US\$5.5M amount still available on the US\$7.5M Revolving Line of Credit.
+Contractual obligations will be funded in the short-term by cash as at December 31, 2021 of US\$9.3M, the US\$8.0M amount still available on the USD\$10.0M Revolving Line of Credit, the US\$0.5M still available on the US\$6.0M Medium Term Loan and cash flow generated from operations.